openfoodfacts/openfoodfacts-ai/spellcheck/README.md

 - **number_items** : total number of items tested.
 - **number_should_have_been_changed** : number of items that needs a correction .
 - **number_changed** : number of items that has at least 1 modification.
-- number_correct_when_changed : number of changed items that are exactly correct, character by character.
+- **number_correct_when_changed** : number of changed items that are exactly correct, character by character.
 - **txt_precision** : precision of the model using an exact matching.
-Equals 'number_correct_when_changed' / 'number_changed'.
+Equals `number_correct_when_changed / number_changed`.
 - **txt_recall** : recall of the model using an exact matching.
-Equals 'number_correct_when_changed' / 'number_should_have_been_changed'.
+Equals `number_correct_when_changed / number_should_have_been_changed`.
 - **txt_similarity** : similarity score between predicted and correct descriptions.
 Similarity is computed using SequenceMatcher.

 It turns out that those metrics were not good enough to assess the performances of the spellchecker.
 For instance, a model could be penalized because a correct change has been made to an ingredient but the full description was still containing a mistake.
-Overall, txt_precision is higher on models that does less changes.
+Overall, txt_precision is higher on models that does less changes which is not our purpose.

 To deal with this problem, we introduced "per ingredient metrics".
 The main strategy has been to split descriptions into lists of ingredients and compare those lists.
 Metrics are computed using 3 lists of ingredients : the original list, the predicted list and the correct list.
 The idea is to compare those lists to determine, for example, how many ingredients are simultaneously in predicted list and correct list but not original list.
 Different approaches has been tested (using sets, Counters and Sequence matching).
 The current one is the most advanced.
 It uses Sequence Matching from Python's Difflib library, applied on the lists.
-We struggled to use it at first because of the non-symmetrical aspect of the algorithm.
+We struggled to use it because of the non-symmetrical aspect of the algorithm.
 We made it artificially symmetrical by wrapping it into a process that computes all possible combinations and take the best one.
 Metrics are :
 - **ingr_recall** : How many correct ingredients that were not in original description have been predicted ?
 - **ingr_precision** : How many predicted ingredients that were not in original description are correct ?
 - **ingr_fidelity** : How many correct ingredients from the original description are still correct in prediction ?